h-nters/hpc-lagoon/README.md

 # hpc-lagoon

 A lightweight Linux HPC node built completely from source using LFS.
-This project explores systems internals, performance benchmarking, and minimal HPC clustering from the ground up.
+Project explores systems internals, performance benchmarking, and minimal HPC clustering.

 ## Goals
 - Build a minimal Linux OS using Linux From Scratch (LFS)